Print

 • 10g/ .4 oz fine sea salt

-*For a more soft and pliable dough, you can increase the water up to 300 g- 325 g total.
-Please use a cloth lined bowl (instead of the Dutch oven for the second rise).
+2. For a more soft and pliable dough, you can increase the water up to 300 g- 325 g total.
+Please use a cloth lined bowl (instead of the Dutch oven) for the second rise.

 Instructions

-Whisk the starter, water, and olive oil in a large bowl.
+• In a large bowl, add the sourdough starter, water and olive oil.
+Mix with a fork to combine.
 Add the flour and salt.
-Squish everything together with your hands until all of the flour is absorbed.
+Continue mixing with your fork until the dough becomes stiff.
+Then squish everything together with your hands to incorporate all of the four.
 The dough will be dry and shaggy.
 Cover the bowl with plastic wrap, reusable wrap or a clean, very damp kitchen towel.
 Let rest (autolyse) for 30 minutes or up to 1 hour, if preferred.

-After the dough has rested, work the dough in the bowl into a rough ball, about 15 seconds.
+• After the dough has rested: return to the bowl and work the dough into a rough ball, about 15 seconds.

 Bulk Rise

-To shape, use a bench scraper to move your dough to the non-floured section (if there is any flour present, it will be difficult to shape- brush away any excess).
+• To shape: use a bench knife to move your dough to the non-floured section (if there is any flour present, it will be difficult to shape- brush away any excess).
 Starting at the top, fold the dough over toward the center.
 Give it a slight turn, and then fold over the next section of dough.
 Repeat until you have come full circle.

-Then flip the dough over and place it seam side down.
+• Then flip the dough over and place it seam side down.
 Using your hands, gently cup the sides of the dough and rotate it, using quarter turns in a circular motion.
 You can also pull it towards you to even out the shape.
-Repeat this process until you are happy with its appearance. *See note below.
+Repeat this process until you are happy with its appearance.

 Second Rise

-Coat the bottom of your Dutch oven with cornmeal.
+• Coat the bottom of your Dutch oven with cornmeal.
 Alternatively, use parchment paper to prevent sticking (this is what I do, now).
-Place the dough inside for a second shorter rise, about 30 minutes to 1 hour and cover with the lid of the pot or a very damp cloth.
+Place the dough inside of the pot for a “free form” second rise, about 30 minutes to 1 hour.
+Cover with the lid of the pot.
 The dough ready when it is slightly puffy but not double in size.

-Right before your bread goes into the oven, make a shallow slash about 2-3 inches long (or more) in the center of the dough.
-Use a bread lame, sharp pairing or a small serrated steak knife.
+• Right before your bread goes into the oven, make a shallow slash about 2-3 inches long (or more) in the center of the dough.
+Use a bread lame, razor blade, sharp pairing or a small serrated steak knife.
 The cut should be about 1/4-inch deep.